 - Mr Stuart regularly attends the UK Ophthalmology Congress as well as the European Cataract and Refractive Surgery Annual Meeting

 Outside of work, Alastair is a keen runner having completed 3 marathons previously but now concentrating on middle distance running.
 He is an avid supporter of his home town football club Huddersfield!
-He and his wife Rebecca, together with their 2 year old son Jackson enjoy weekend escapes in the country and travelling, with New Zealand being their favourite place to date, and are regular visitors to the Lake District.
+He and his wife Rebecca, together with their sons, Jackson and Sam, enjoy weekend escapes in the country and travelling, with New Zealand being their favourite place to date, and are regular visitors to the Lake District.
 Alastair also really enjoys cooking and loves to BBQ when they entertain guests and family at home.